Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 </figure>

 ### Open Flow

 To check your Flow or to improve the configuration, the Step Explorer provides the context menu **Open Flow** option when right-clicking on a specific step.
-For example, "Make an Appointment".
-Clicking the button leads you to the Flow in Cognigy.AI.
+Clicking on, for example "Make an Appointment", leads you to the Flow in Cognigy.AI.

 !!! note
-    The context menu "Open Flow" is not available on "drop off" steps or collapsed steps (steps with arrows).
+    The context menu **Open Flow** is not available on "drop off" steps or collapsed steps (steps with arrows).
-    The "Open Flow" option is not available when there is no related Flow available in Cognigy.
-AI or when the Step Explorer visualizes steps of a Snapshot.
+    The **Open Flow** option is not available when there is no related Flow available in Cognigy.AI or when the Step Explorer visualizes steps of a Snapshot.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/a040540-Step_Explorer_open_flow_n8.svg" width="100%" />